[Updated 25 September 2023]

 |Ojiyas Air Jet VC Type||Ojiyas Air Jet LV Type||Ojiyas Air Jet OR Type|

-It is also possible to have multiple air jets at different positions for multi-gauging applications.
-Here are some examples of external diameters types that can be meausre with air gauges:
+It is also possible to have multiple air jets at various positions for multi-gauging applications.
+Here are some examples of external diameters types that can be measure with air gauges:

 - Ring gauge

 Using air gauges to measure internal diameters is one of the more popular applications.
 In this instance, the air gauge is usually made with a set of opposed air jets.
 One of the benefits of using an air gauge to measure internal diameter is that this is independent of how the operator positions the air gauge radially within the components.
 Thus, using air gauges to measure internal diameters ensure a higher level of repeatability in the measuring process.

 The air gauges can be used to measure diameters as small as 1 mm and as big as 87 mm.
 They can be fabricated with multiple air jets at different levels for a multi gauging application.
 Average diameter can also be measured with air gauges.
 This is done by having multiple air jets equally located around the circumference of the air gauge to allow for average size measurement.

 Below is a list of internal diameters air gauges can help to measure:

 - Plug gauge

 - Multi gauging

 The air gauge can also be used for measuring parts at multiple points and dimensions.
 This can be achieved either by using displays with multiple channels, like the D70A.
 Another way we can do this is by using a modular display system.
 The Sylvac D400S can be combined with multiple M-Bus units to make measurements at different points of a workpiece.